 X. Tournament Director

-made chair of the Advisory Board and given the responsibility of oversight of the South Eastern Regional Poetry Slam portion of the Southern Fried Poetry Festival.
+Tournament Director (SM 2007) The TD is chair of the Tournament Committee and given the responsibility of oversight of the tournament portion of the Southern Fried Poetry Festival.

-A. The Tournament Director (TD) is elected for a two year term by majority vote of the Southern Fried SlamMasters (SMs) at the annual SMs meeting.
+A. The Tournament Director (TD) is elected by majority vote of the Southern Fried SlamMasters (SMs) at the annual SMs meeting.

-E. The TD is responsible for approving the host hotel and the venue for the Final Round of the Poetry Slam.
+D. The TD is responsible for approving the venue for the Final Round of the Poetry Slam.

-E. The team which places last at SF will be awarded the Spirit of Southern Fried on the Finals stage right before the winners of that year are announced (SM 2012)
+C. The team which places last at SF will be awarded the Spirit of Southern Fried on the Finals stage before Team Finals begins (SM 2012).